flurb18/HordeDefense/README.md

 # To-do list:

+- Add menu for beginning of game / in the middle of game
 - add difficulty factor to game context
 - Make Agents able to follow orders (go to region & explore to start); call class Mission